 Cons

-- Black handle gets hot in the sun
+• The black handle gets hot in the sun

 This gun offers eight different spray patterns, from gentle mist to jet.
 The best of these sprays is the mist, which makes tiny droplets that are perfect for gently watering cuttings and seedlings and keeping tropical plants humid.
 We also love the shower pattern, which, like the Spear & Jackson Kew Gardens Collection Multi Function Spray Gun, is powerful enough to reach the back of flower beds.
-It features a high-quality brass connector, which feels smooth to connect and the thumb-switch works well.
+It features a high-quality brass connector, which feels smooth to connect, and the thumb switch works well.
 It means this gun can be used with one hand so you can choose exactly how strong you want the flow.
 It’s also great value with a relatively low RRP of £11.50.
-It was initially stiff to move between the different spray patterns, but this eased up with use and while the ergonomic grip is a nice idea it can be tricky to adjust your grip if needed.
+It was initially stiff to move between the different spray patterns, but this eased up with use, and while the ergonomic grip is a nice idea, it can be tricky to adjust your grip if needed.
 The brass connector means it’s quite heavy, and the black handle gets hot in the sun.

 How we tested hose spray guns